microsoft/msticpy/docs/source/data_analysis/AnomalousSequence.rst

 parameters: "DisplayName", "ProductName", "Group", "ProductVersion", "ExecutablePath".

-**Important note:** Some modelling assumptions are made in the anomalous\_sequence subpackage of msticpy.
+.. important:: Some modelling assumptions are made in the anomalous\_sequence subpackage of msticpy.

 In particular, when we model the third session type (command + params + values), we make the assumption that the values depend only on the